 In Newton’s 1970 presentation at Boston College, he begins this epistemological pursuit first through an explanation of the structure of empiricism, identifying its basis in subjectivity and its resultant limits, the strengths and shortcomings of observation, and the scientific method’s dependence on a priori assumptions, which are treated as unexamined truths.42 Drawing then from Kant, he argues for the advantages of analytic reasoning—conceived of as internally consistent and independent from the external world—and then asserts that a Marxist philosophy of dialectical materialism attempts to draw from the strengths of both empiricism and rationalism (pure reason) to better account for how phenomena in the world are constituted and transformed.
 “Marx, as a social scientist, criticized other social scientists for attempting to explain phenomena, or one phenomenon, by taking it out of its environment, isolating it, putting it into a category, and not acknowledging the fact that once it was taken out of its environment the phenomenon was transformed.”43 In his 1971 presentation at Yale University, he begins this portion of his talk by instead contrasting idealism and materialism.44 In the 1974 text that we are reproducing here, he subjects both idealism and materialism to an approximately Cartesian-style series of skeptical doubts, and from this skeptical ground then informs us that the Black Panther Party has ideologically chosen to be materialist, and specifically has taken up dialectical materialism, which accounts for reality by identifying the “fundamental internal contradictions” in all things.45

-It is not possible here to defend this thoroughly, but I believe that a closer tracing and analysis of Newton’s epistemological arguments across the span of his writings should reveal a shift over time from a younger Newton consumed with skepticism and doubt46—compelled often to question the nature of reality and the purpose of human life—to one who later instead embraces affirmational philosophies that assert a positive ontology and thereby offer clearer political possibilities.
-This strategic shift away from skepticism and even partial nihilism47 is evident especially after his release from solitary confinement48 and culminates in his embrace of dialectical materialism, which would be his guiding philosophy thereafter.
+It is not possible here to defend this thoroughly, but I believe that a closer tracing and analysis of Newton’s epistemological arguments across the span of his writings should reveal a shift over time from a younger Newton consumed with skepticism and doubt—compelled often to question the nature of reality and the purpose of human life—to one who later instead embraces affirmational philosophies that assert a positive ontology and thereby offer clearer political possibilities.46 This strategic shift away from skepticism and even partial nihilism((See: Jeffries, “Newton’s View of People and the State,” Huey P. Newton: Radical Theorist, 42-52.
+Newton, “Revolutionary Suicide: The Way of Liberation,” Revolutionary Suicide, 1-6.)) is evident especially after his release from solitary confinement47 and culminates in his embrace of dialectical materialism, which would be his guiding philosophy thereafter.

 Dialectical materialism structured Newton’s conceptions of what the world is and what kinds of activity are possible in it.
 For him, dialectical materialism makes clear that nothing is static, that nothing is isolated, that the world is transformed through constant flux and antagonisms, and that some form of knowledge of these turning points can be acquired through a combination of observation and rational reflection.
 Dialectical materialism also serves as a method that makes it possible to identify how the key center of conflict in any situation may have shifted.
 Accordingly, the BPP as an organization was constantly adapting both their strategy and their tactics as they experienced struggle and reflected on it.
-Their most prominent shift early in the Party’s history, from black nationalism to revolutionary nationalism, was formally codified in their Ten Point Program, which changed from insisting on an “end to the robbery by the white man of our Black Community” in 1966, to, by 1969, instead calling for “an end to the robbery by the capitalist of our Black and oppressed communities.”49
+Their most prominent shift early in the Party’s history, from black nationalism to revolutionary nationalism, was formally codified in their Ten Point Program, which changed from insisting on an “end to the robbery by the white man of our Black Community” in 1966, to, by 1969, instead calling for “an end to the robbery by the capitalist of our Black and oppressed communities.”48

 Fred Hampton, Chair of the Illinois chapter of the BPP, explained the Party’s use of dialectical materialism through metaphor:

 Did you ever see something and pull it and you take it as far as you can and it almost outstretches itself and it goes into something else?
 If you take it so far that it is two things?
 As a matter of fact, some things if you stretch it so far, it’ll be another thing.
 Did you ever cook something so long that it turns into something else? …That’s what we’re talking about with politics.
 That politics ain’t nothing, but if you stretch it so long that it can’t go no further, then you know what you got on your hands?
-You got an antagonistic contradiction.50
+You got an antagonistic contradiction.49

 Under Newton’s dialectical materialist conception of the world, contradictions exist everywhere, but only certain ones are antagonistic contradictions and, when pushed, these by definition will inevitably transform the whole dynamic at hand.
-Newton’s conception of dialectics, which is observably deeply Maoist, is perhaps most fleshed out in “Utopia: Universal Life Energy.”51 Following from this approach, Newton asserts that reactionary intercommunalism has necessarily created the conditions for its own potential destruction—in the form of revolutionary intercommunalism.
+Newton’s conception of dialectics, which is observably deeply Maoist, is perhaps most fleshed out in “Utopia: Universal Life Energy.”50 Following from this approach, Newton asserts that reactionary intercommunalism has necessarily created the conditions for its own potential destruction—in the form of revolutionary intercommunalism.

 - Revolutionary Intercommunalism

 “When the people seize the means of production, when they seize the mass media and so forth, you will still have racism, you will still have ethnocentrism, you will still have contradictions.
 But the fact that the people will be in control of all the productive and institutional units of society—not only factories, but the media too—will enable them to start solving these contradictions.
 It will produce new values, new identities; it will mold a new and essentially human culture as the people resolve old conflicts based on cultural and economic conditions.
 At some point, there will be a qualitative change and the people will have transformed revolutionary intercommunalism into communism.
 We call it “communism” because at this point in history people will not only control the productive and institutional units of society, but they will also have seized possession of their own subconscious attitudes toward these things; and for the first time in history they will have a more rather than less conscious relationship to the material world—people, plants, books, machines, media, everything—in which they live.
 They will have power, that is, they will control the phenomena around them and make it act in some desired manner, and they will know their own real desires.
-The first step in this process is the seizure by the people of their own communities.”
+The first step in this process is the seizure by the people of their own communities.“51

 Newton used his conception of dialectical materialism to both respond to and lead the BPP’s ideological and strategic turns.
 According to Newton, the Black Panther Party began as a black nationalist organization.
 Having observed that “most people in the past had solved some of their problems by forming into nations,”52 they invested their efforts in pursuing a politics concerned with defending and empowering Black people as a distinct community.
 That said, from the start, they also critiqued cultural nationalist approaches, noting both their ineffectiveness for significantly changing the lives of most Black people and their popularity among more educated and affluent African Americans.53 Some Afrocentric approaches to cultural nationalism in the 20th century seemed at times to imply that liberation might come simply from dressing differently or changing one’s name—by asserting a newly produced identity as an individual or as part of a community.54 At the same time, however, the Panthers deeply valued political education, aware of its profound psychological impact on youth especially, and they made learning about African and African diasporic history a requirement for membership.
 Among Panthers on the East Coast especially, changing one’s name was a common practice, drawn from a religious tradition that was central to Black Islam and was epitomized through the figure and life of Malcolm X, a.k.a.
 El-Hajj Malik El-Shabazz, who served as a symbol of reinvention and personal transformation for countless radicals in the 1960s and beyond.55 However, the BPP also always regarded cultural nationalism as only a stepping stone in a dialectical process, insufficient on its own for bringing about revolution.
 They were deeply critical of African or Black-led states that were nonetheless authoritarian, or capitalist, or within which Black people were still poor.
 To be for Black liberation meant then necessarily also to be against capitalism.
 Newton recounts how he came to his position, years before the Party was established: